polterguy/magic.node/README.md

 # Magic Node

-Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax, and vice versa.
+Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax and vice versa.
 This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C#, CLR code, or Hyperlambda.
 For the record, Hyperlambda is _much_ easier to understand than YAML.